jeppevammenkristensen/auto-spectre/README.md

 ### Converter

-You can also leave out the Converter in the Ask Attribute if you have a method with the name {NameOfProperty}Converter and the correct structure (One parameter of the same type as the property and returning a string)
+You can also leave out the `Converter` in the `AskAttribute` if you have a method with the name {NameOfProperty}Converter and the correct structure (One parameter of the same type as the property and returning a string)

 #### Example